 - Should have hands-on familiarity with a variety of computer applications, including word processing, database, spreadsheet, imaging, and telecommunications.

-- Proficient in Microsoft Office software programs (i.e., Word, Excel, Outlook, MS Access.
-PowerPoint or other data bases), Word Perfect and Adobe Acrobat Professional or similar applications.
+- Proficient in Microsoft Office software programs (i.e., Word, Excel, Outlook, MS Access or other data bases), Word Perfect and Adobe Acrobat Professional OR similar applications.

 - Knowledge of and skill in the use of automated litigation support software.
-For example, Concordance, CaseMap, Relativity, Sanction, IPRO or similar software.
+For example, Concordance, CaseMap, Relativity, Sanction, IPRO or similar software/applications.